 Mamadou Sidibe | www.musicmali.com

 Master kamale ngoni player, Mamadou Sidibe, is from the Wassoulou Region of Mali, West Africa.
 Twenty-five years ago, Mamadou played a groundbreaking role in the transformation of this region’s music from its origins in hunters’ sacred melodies – played on six string donso ngoni (hunter’s harps) – to a music of philosophical observations, politics, and daily life.
-Mamadou was one of the first to expand the instrument’s range with two extra strings, creating the popular kamale ngoni.
+Mamadou was the first to expand the instrument’s range with two extra strings, creating the widely used and popular kamale ngoni.
 He has recently enhanced the kamale ngoni even further by devising 10 and 12-stringed instruments.

 Mamadou, with artists Coumba Sidibe, Oumou Sangare and Ramata Diakite, spread the new sounds through recordings and performances in Europe, Africa and the United States.
 Not only is Mamadou an award-winning musician and master of the kamale ngoni, he is accomplished on several other African instruments as well.